FatimaMalik2025/cyclistic-bike-analysis/README.md

 This project uses Excel to analyze bike-share data with the goal of uncovering the key differences between casual users and members.
 The insights gained aim to inform strategies that can boost membership adoption and revenue.

+## Executive Summary
+This project analyzes over 1M bike-share rides from Cyclistic to compare member and casual users.
+Key findings show members make up 75% of trips and primarily ride for weekday commutes, while casuals ride on weekends and afternoons for leisure.
+Recommendations include introducing flexible membership options, launching seasonal campaigns, and partnering with businesses to boost member adoption.

 ## Data Description

-The source of the data examined in this project is Cyclistic; the analysis covers 12 months of data from December 2024 to December 2025.
+The source of the data examined in this project is Cyclistic; the analysis covers 12 months of data from December 2024 to November 2025.
 Combined, this dataset consists of over 1 million riders and 13 features describing each rider's trip.
+Due to Excel's row limit, the summer months were excluded, and 7 months were examined, including January, February, March, April, October, November and December.

 ### Key Feature / Columns
 - **ride_id**: A unique identifier for each ride